brunotot/typescript-decorator-validation/markdown/FAQ.md

 ###

 > <div id="how-to-specify-different-locale-for-each-validation-engine">❓ <strong><i>How to specify different locale for each validation engine?</i></strong></div>

-> 💡 You can specify a locale when supplying configuration props to the engine. `ValidationEngine` constructor can accept configurable options `TdvCore.ValidationEngine.Config` in which we can define a custom value for `locale` key.
+> 💡 You can specify a locale when supplying configuration props to the engine. <code>ValidationEngine</code> constructor can accept configurable options <code>TdvCore.ValidationEngine.Config</code> in which we can define a custom value for <code>locale</code> key.

 ```typescript
 import { ValidationEngine, TdvCore } from "tdv-core";